Although most cancers occur by chance, some families have a hereditary predisposition that increases the chance to develop cancer.

 - If you tested negative, this result may not tell you anything conclusive about your risk for breast, ovarian, or other cancers.
 It is important to have genetic counseling and possibly further genetic testing if you are concerned about hereditary cancer risk.
 Please contact us for an appointment.

 Some people obtain their “raw data” from direct-to-consumer companies and then send it to a third-party interpretation service.
 A recent study suggests that up to 40% of results obtained from this type of genetic testing may be incorrect.
 All potentially positive test results should be confirmed in a clinical lab.
 If you believe you may have a cancer-predisposing mutation based on this type of testing, please contact us for genetic counseling and confirmatory testing.
+More information about considerations in direct-to-consumer genetic testing are found in this short video.

 What do I need to do to prepare for my appointment?